 \subsection{The Equations}

-We consider a system of $N$ identical quantum particles of mass $m$ interacting through a pair potential $K(x-y)$.
-The state of the system is described by an $N$-body wave function $\psi_N = \psi_N(t, x_1, x_2, \dots, x_N)$, belonging to the space of square-integrable complex-valued functions $\h=L^2(\R^{3N},\CC)$, with evolution given by the $N$-body Schrödinger equation
+We consider a system of $N$ identical fermions with unit mass interacting through a pair potential $K(x-y)$.
+The state of the system is described by an $N$-body anti-symmetric wave function $\psi_N = \psi_N(t, x_1, x_2, \dots, x_N)$ belonging to the Hilbert space of square-integrable complex-valued functions $\h=L^2(\R^{3N},\CC)$, with evolution given by the $N$-body Schrödinger equation

 where $h$ is the Planck constant and $\hbar = \frac{h}{2\,\pi}$ is the reduced Planck constant.
 In applications, one is typically interested in systems where the number of particles $N$ is large, thus making the microscopic description given by the solution to Equation~\eqref{eq:Schrodinger} not suitable for studies.
-In fact, the high dimensionality of the configuration space presents a formidable barrier for understanding the dynamics of the many-body wave function at a microscopic scale.
-Instead, one can consider the problem at a mesoscopic scale and look at the classical phase space distributions of particles $f=f(t,x,\xi)$, where $(x,\xi)\in\Rd\times\Rd$ are the spatial and momentum variables.
-When the collisions are not dominant, the equation governing the dynamics of a large number of interacting particles is given by the Vlasov equation
+In fact, the high dimensionality of the problem presents a formidable barrier for understanding qualitative behaviors of the many-body dynamics from the wave function at the microscopic scale.
+Instead, one could consider the problem at a macroscopic scale and look at the classical phase space distributions of particles $f=f(t,x,\xi)$, where $(x,\xi)\in\Rd\times\Rd$ are the spatial and momentum variables.
+In particular, we consider scales where the dynamics of a large number of interacting particles can be approximated by the Vlasov equation

 where $E_f = -\nabla V_f$ is the force field corresponding to the mean-field potential

 and $\rho_f$ is the spatial distribution of particles defined by